 People actually read on the web

 How much time do you spend reading articles online versus scanning for a piece of information such as a keyword or phrase?
-I’d wager that there’s substantially fewer articles that you really devote your full attention to.
+I’d wager that there are substantially fewer articles that you really devote your full attention to.

-For this reason you need to emphasis visual content, break text into digestible chunks and make good use of headings and sub-headings.
+For this reason, you need to emphasise visual content, break text into digestible chunks and make good use of headings and sub-headings.